-Developmental consequences of face-to-face interactions.
-Ekas, Haltigan, and Messinger (2013) examined continuous trends in manually coded infant expressivity over the course of the still-face using multilevel models (see Figure 5).
-Group effects indicated logarithmic decreases in infant gazing at the parent and smiling and increases in infant cry-face expressions.
-At the level of individual trajectories, infant gaze (but not smiling) trajectories were associated with later attachment security in a theoretically meaningful fashion (Ainsworth, Blehar, Waters, & Wall, 1978).
-Infants with later insecure-avoidant attachment exhibited the steepest drop in gazing at the parent (disengagement with the attachment figure), infants with later insecure-resistant attachment exhibited the least drop in gazing (they remained engaged with the parent despite their unavailability), and securely attached infants exhibited a moderate slope of disengagement.
-The results suggest that dynamic modeling of changes in engagement over time during the negative emotion eliciting still-face may be associated with later patterns of socioemotional security.
+Ekas and colleagues (2013) examined continuous trends in manually coded infant expressivity over the course of the still-face using multilevel models (see Figure 21.5).
+Group effects indicated logarithmic decreases in infant gazing at the parent and smiling, and increases in infant cry-face expressions.
+At the level of individual trajectories, infant-gaze (but not smiling) trajectories were associated with later attachment security in a theoretically meaningful fashion (Ainsworth et al., 1978).
+Infants with later insecure-avoidant attachment exhibited the steepest drop in gazing at the parent (disengagement with the attachment figure); infants with later insecure-resistant attachment exhibited the least drop in gazing (they remained engaged with the parent despite their unavailability); and securely attached infants exhibited a moderate slope of disengagement.
+The results suggest that dynamic modeling of changes in engagement over time during the negative emotioneliciting still-face may be associated with later patterns of socioemotional security.